-Transferring from a Community College
+Transferring from a community college

 You can complete equivalent general education, electives, business foundation and in some cases major and core course requirements at your local community college.
 As a general rule, transfer students may apply a maximum of 64 credit hours toward their degree.
-The school has special agreements with three schools (Macomb Community College, Oakland Community College and Schoolcraft College) that allows students to apply a maximum of 82 credits with completion of an approved associate degree program.
+The school has special agreements with three schools (Macomb Community College, Oakland Community College and Schoolcraft College) that allow students to apply a maximum of 82 credits with completion of an approved associate degree program.

 Completion of a MACRAO stamp or Michigan Transfer Agreement (MTA) is also strongly recommended.
 You will want to work with advisors at both the school you are transferring from and WSU to ensure you are maximizing your credits and time!